Strong negation in the theory of computable functionals TCF: Examples

-where $u|_n$ is the initial segment of $u$ of length $n$.
+where $u|_n$ is the initial segment of $u$ of length $n$ and $\ast$ is the concatenation of a list of booleans to a stream.
 From the continuity hypothesis we get the extensionality of $h$, since $u\sim_{\mathbb{S}} v$ implies that all initial segments $u|_n$ and $v|_n$ are equal lists.
 By taking the maximum of the continuity moduli of $u$ and $v$, we conclude that $h(u)=_\Bol h(v)$.
-Moreover, we also get the strong extensionality of $h$ namely,
+Moreover, we also get strong extensionality of $h$ namely,

 This is the case, because we can prove

 by induction on $n$ as follows.
 If $n=0$, then $h(w)\N{=_\Bol}h(w)$ contradicts the irreflexivity of $\N{=_\Bol}$.
 In the step case either $(u)_{n+1}=_\Bol (v)_{n+1}$, and we use the induction hypothesis, or $(u)_{n+1}\N{=_\Bol}(v)_{n+1}$.
 Moreover, if $h$ is non-extensional, then it is discontinuous i.e.,